mrkkrp/markkarpov.art/essay/real-realism.md

 otherwise assume too much importance, so that the viewer is forced to perceive the image as a depiction of raw reality instead.
 This works because reality does not stop being reality even when there is not much to see.
-The only danger with cropping too much is that the resulting picture may start to look abstract and abstract art has a totally different cultural message.
+The only danger in cropping too much is that the resulting picture may start to look abstract, and abstract art has a totally different cultural message.
-On the other hand even though through cropping we can completely avoid having the main subject in a real realist painting, there is no need to do so in every painting.
+On the other hand, even though through cropping we can completely avoid having the main subject in a real realist painting, there is no need to do so in every painting.
 By choosing rarely used subjects the IGRR can be achieved even without cropping them.